 Opportunity for Investment

 Any AGR brother or family member who meets the SEC definition of “accredited investor” is invited to become a shareholder/member of the Investment Company.
-The minimum investment amount is $10,000.
+Shares will be sold at a price of $1/per share and the minimum investment amount is $10,000.
 Investments are not guaranteed/insured and may lose value.
 Additional materials, including a term sheet, private placement memorandum, and subscription agreement will be available in early March 2024.
 If you have questions, or are interested in participating, please contact Greg Flax, gflax@martinbrowne.com, (937) 459-2381 or Kent Walker, ksta12@yahoo.com, (937) 283-5079.
 Please consult your own attorney and/or financial advisor for investment advice.